euqip/TestAsyncAwait/README.md

 with babel-node, the script is compiled and than executed

-this scrip will read itsself from disk log the file content in the console reverse the content log the reversed content in the console
+this script will read itsself from disk log the file content in the console reverse the content log the reversed content in the console